NormProgr/basketball_predict/README.md

 ## Project structure

-Within the *src/bask* directory all relevant code files can be found.
-They are structured as follows:
+The relevant code files can be found in the *src/bask* directory.
+They are structured as
+follows:

-- *analysis*: Summary of all analysis files.
+- *analysis*: All analysis code files.
   - *evaluation.py*: Benchmark analysis of NBA games.
   - *model.py*: Build the logistic regression model.
-  - *predict.py*: Predict the future games outcomes.
+  - *predict.py*: Predict the future game outcomes.
   - *task_analysis.py*: Run all analysis files.
-- *data*: all not build source files
+- *data*: Source files that are not built.
-- *data_management*: Summary data pre-processes.
+- *data_management*: Data pre-processing.
-  - *clean_data.py*: Data pre-processing.
+  - *clean_data.py*: Functions for pre-processing.
-  - *task_data_management.py*: Run the clean data file.
+  - *task_data_management.py*: Run the clean_data file.
-- *final*: Summary of data visualizations and tables.
+- *final*: Data visualizations and tables.
-  - *plot.py*: Produce all plots.
+  - *plot.py*: Functions for plots.
-  - *task_final.py*: Produce final prediciton and model results.
+  - *task_final.py*: Produce final results and plots.
-- *preparation*: Contains the web-scraper.
+- *preparation*: Web scraping.
-  - *parser.py*: Translates html to pickle.
+  - *parser.py*: Translate html to pickle.
-  - *scraper.py*: Scrapes the data from the website.
+  - *scraper.py*: Scrape the data from the website.
-  - *task_preparation.py*: Runs all preparation files.
+  - *task_preparation.py*: Run all preparation files.

 Additionally the *paper/task_paper.py* is producing the NBA prediction information sheet.